Functional programming: Imperative vs. functional programming

+Sometimes the abstractions offered by functional programming might lead to development of more robust code that avoids certain issues that might arise when building upon large amount of complex, imperative code, such as off-by-one errors (see Greenspun's tenth rule).

 Simulating state

 There are tasks (for example, maintaining a bank account balance) that often seem most naturally implemented with state.
 Pure functional programming performs these tasks, and I/O tasks such as accepting user input and printing to the screen, in a different way.

 The pure functional programming language Haskell implements them using monads, derived from category theory.
 Monads offer a way to abstract certain types of computational patterns, including (but not limited to) modeling of computations with mutable state (and other side effects such as I/O) in an imperative manner without losing purity.
 While existing monads may be easy to apply in a program, given appropriate templates and examples, many students find them difficult to understand conceptually, e.g., when asked to define new monads (which is sometimes needed for certain types of libraries).

 Functional languages also simulate states by passing around immutable states.
 This can be done by making a function accept the state as one of its parameters, and return a new state together with the result, leaving the old state unchanged.

 Impure functional languages usually include a more direct method of managing mutable state.
 Clojure, for example, uses managed references that can be updated by applying pure functions to the current state.
 This kind of approach enables mutability while still promoting the use of pure functions as the preferred way to express computations.

 Alternative methods such as Hoare logic and uniqueness have been developed to track side effects in programs.
 Some modern research languages use effect systems to make the presence of side effects explicit.